 (Offered as ECON 111E and ENST 230.)
 A study of the central problem of scarcity and of the ways in which micro and macro economic systems allocate scarce resources among competing ends and apportion goods produced among people.
 Covers the same material as Economics 111 but with special attention to the relationship between economic activity and environmental problems and to the application of micro and macroeconomic theory tools to analyze environmental issues.
 A student may not receive credit for both ECON 111 and ECON 111E.

 Two 80 minute and one 50 minute lecture/discussion per week.
 Each section is limited to 30 Amherst College students.
 Fall semester.
-Professor Sims.2016-17: Offered in Fall 2016
+Professor Sims.2017-18: Offered in Fall 2017

 (Offered as MATH 130 and ENST 240.)
 This course is an introduction to applied statistical methods useful for the analysis of data from all fields.
 Brief coverage of data summary and graphical techniques will be followed by elementary probability, sampling distributions, the central limit theorem and statistical inference.
 Inference procedures include confidence intervals and hypothesis testing for both means and proportions, the chi-square test, simple linear regression, and a brief introduction to analysis of variance (ANOVA).
 Some sections of MATH 130 have an environmental theme and are recommended for students interested in Environmental Studies.
 In fall 2012, the environmental section will be section 02; in spring 2013, there will NOT BE an environmental section.
 Four class hours per week (two will be held in the computer lab).
 Labs are not interchangeable between sections due to course content.

 Each section limited to 20 students.
 Fall semester: Professors Liao and Wagaman, Visiting Professor Jeneralczuk.
-Spring semester: Professor Wagaman, Visiting Professor Manack and Postdoctoral Fellow Hedlin.2016-17: Offered in Fall 2016
+Spring semester: Professor Wagaman, Visiting Professor Manack and Postdoctoral Fellow Hedlin.2017-18: Offered in Fall 2017 and Spring 2018

 (Offered as ENST 375 and ARCH 375.)
 This course interrogates the prevalent discourse of sustainability in architectural design literature, under the premise that "sustainability" is a politically-framed and context-dependent notion.